Governor Thompson State Park

-Governor Thompson State Park is a 2800 acre state park in Wisconsin, USA, in development approximately 15 mi northwest of Crivitz.
-The park contains 6.5 mi of shoreline on the Caldron Falls Reservoir, part of the Peshtigo River, and 5300 ft of shoreline on two small kettle lakes.
+Governor Thompson State Park is a 2800 acre state park in Wisconsin, United States, 15 mi northwest of Crivitz.
+The park contains 6.5 mi of shoreline on the Caldron Falls Reservoir, part of the Peshtigo River, and 5300 ft of shoreline on two kettles, Woods Lake and Huber Lake.
 Adjacent lands are part of the Peshtigo River State Forest.
-The park was created in 2000, the centennial year of the Wisconsin state park system, and named after then-Governor Tommy Thompson.
-The main parcel creating the park is the former 1987 acre Paust Woods Lake Resort and about 200 acre of wild-looking lakefront bought from Wisconsin Public Service Corporation on Caldron Falls Reservoir.